Trademark attorney

+Some American legal scholars have criticized the attorney requirement, finding “attorney representation makes a significant difference for some types of applications and under certain circumstances, the impact is not uniform.”
+Some legal systems have robust trademark representation where attorney representation is not required except in courts.

+For example, in China, the trademark regulations provide that such services may be provided by a trademark service provider it licenses, and that trademark agents do not need to be attorneys to file for trademarks or bring disputes before the Trademark Office.
+Licensing occurs at the organizational level; agents cannot practice independently.

 There is no exclusive title in other jurisdictions such as the United States, where no specialized examinations are required in order to qualify and practice as a trademark attorney.
 In the United States, any attorney who is licensed to practice law in any state can represent individuals and companies in trademark matters before the United States Patent and Trademark Office (USPTO).
 This stems from the view that an attorney is capable of practicing law in any field with a minimum level of competence as shown by passing a state bar exam.

 In the United States, any attorney who is licensed to practice law in any state can represent individuals and companies in the United States Trademark Office.
 Many trademark attorneys have undergraduate degrees in a variety of fields such as business administration, marketing, liberal arts rather than in the science or engineering field which a Patent Attorney must have in order to practice in the United States Patent Office.
 Furthermore, a patent attorney must pass a special exam in order to represent individuals and companies in the Patent Office while a trademark attorney does not.

 In addition, the examiners who review all trademark applications filed with the Trademark Office are also licensed attorneys and their official title is Trademark Examining Attorney.
 They also do a trademark search of the federal trademark records to determine if the trademark applied for is confusingly similar to a registered or a prior pending application.